GowripriyaMahendran/EVChargeMate/README.md

 to manage station availability, receive reservation requests, monitor charging activity, and collect payments.

-# Run the dev web application:💡
+# Run the dev web application💡
 once go to the desired path where our project is stored.Then in Terminal: cd frontend npm run dev